CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/item-costing/batch-size-costing.md

 ## Background

-Within the production order process are activities with a fixed time, for example, Setup, Queue, Stock, and fixed periods for Run Time.
+The production order process includes activities with fixed times, such as Setup, Queue, and Stock, as well as fixed periods for Run Time.

 The value within the batch size field on the Bill of Material form is divided into all the costs associated with Setup, Stock Time, and Queue Time, and when Run Time is configured as Fixed seconds/minutes/hours.